-The Anna Lee (Stensland) Lidberg Scholarship: The Anna Lee (Stensland) Lidberg Scholarship is awarded to aid a student during his/her student teaching.
+The Anna Lee (Stensland) Lidberg Scholarship: The Anna Lee (Stensland) Lidberg Scholarship recognizes an exemplary future middle or high school English teacher and supports them during their semester of full-time student teaching.
 The family of Anna Lee (Stensland) Lidberg created the scholarship in honor of Professor Stensland's devotion to students and education.

 Writing Prizes and Scholarship:

 Below you will find descriptions of the Writing Prizes and Scholarship.
 Applicants for the Mike Lenz Creative Writing Prize and Scholarship should note the following requirements: